dagniel/ckan-on-openshift/README.md

 - extra env vars: (custom)container ports
 - refactor builder dir structure for postgres-gis

-- mention: all current config for custom builds is done based on publicly acessibly repos; for private repos the BuildConfigs must be customized
+- mention: all current config for custom builds is done based on publicly acessible repos; for private repos the BuildConfigs must be customized
 - patch images to solve security issues found by quay.io
 - CKAN's db init